 Visit the following websites to learn more information on how to prepare for any major emergency or disaster.

-Ready Wisconsin - In February 2003, the US Homeland Security Department launched the Ready campaign.
+Ready Wisconsin (webpage) - In February 2003, the US Homeland Security Department launched the Ready campaign.
 It is a national public service advertising campaign designed to educate and empower Americans to prepare for and respond to emergencies, including natualr and technological disasters and potential terrorist attacks.
 The goal of the national campaign is to get the public involved and ultimately to increase the level of basic preparedness across the nation.

-American Red Cross - The American Red Cross exists to provide compassionate care to those in need.
+American Red Cross (webpage) - The American Red Cross exists to provide compassionate care to those in need.
 Our network of generous donors, volunteers and employees share a mission of preventing and relieving suffering, here at home and around the world, through five key service areas.

 Emergency Preparedness and Response - CDC